Vitamin D: benefits, deficiency, food sources, supplements, dosage & risks (complete guide)

 How much vitamin D do you really need every day?

-The recommended daily allowance (RDA) set by the Institute of Medicine (now the National Academies) is about 600 IU (15 µg) for most children and adults, and 800 IU (20 µg) for people over 70 (NIH ODS).
+The Institute of Medicine (now the National Academies) sets the RDA at about 600 IU (15 µg) for most children and adults, and 800 IU (20 µg) for people over 70.
 Babies under 12 months need 400 IU (10 µg).

 In practice, it’s hard to reach these numbers through diet alone.
 Average intake from food is often below 200 IU per day in many populations.
 Sun exposure can cover part of the needs — around 10–15 minutes of midday sun on the face and arms may be enough in summer — but in winter or in cloudy regions, the skin simply doesn’t make enough.
 That’s when supplements become useful.